-During operation, SatLink 3 may notice system errors.
+During operation, the system may notice errors.
 If it does, it will blink the red LED on the front panel.

 To see the error details, check the status with LinkComm.
 Via command line, type STATUS to see any potential errors.